Meet Sonny Jay, Dancing on Ice 2021 contestant and Capital Radio DJ

 Published:

-Now all of the Dancing on Ice 2021 line-up have performed on the show and for DJ Sonny Jay, it has been a very strong start that has seen him in a very healthy place on the leaderboard.
+DJ Sonny Jay enjoyed a strong start that saw him in a very healthy place on the leaderboard, and Week Three has seen him land in joint fourth place with Olympic gymnast Amy Tinkler after scoring 28 points for musical week.

-The Capital Breakfast Show host impressed in his Week Two performance and all eyes are now on him to see whether he keep that momentum going in the weeks ahead.
+Here's your Musicals on Ice leaderboard!
+Whose skate was your number 1️⃣? #DancingOnIce pic.twitter.com/2bavJlLUvI— Dancing on Ice (@dancingonice) January 31, 2021

-He and partner do have strong competition though with the likes of Myleene Klass, Colin Jackson, and Rufus Hound all out to give him a run for his money.
+Sonny and partner Angela have strong competition though with the likes of Joe-Warren Plant, Colin Jackson, and Faye Brookes out to give him a run for his money.

-Despite some difficulties preparing for the show because of COVID – lifts in particular were not easy – he seems confident and after that first performance, he should be.
+Despite some difficulties preparing for the show because of COVID – lifts in particular were not easy – he seems confident.

 Here’s everything you need to know about the DJ as all the contestants get ready to dance again.